Thierry-Dumont/RKkit/README.md

 Gausian formulae with n steps are obtained by collocation at the roots of the Legendre P polynomials of degree n, shifted from [-1,1] to [0,1].

-RKcolloc.colloc computes the Butcher arrays and return a Runge-Kutta method class  (note that collocation points are not necessary Guassian points).
+RKcolloc.colloc computes the Butcher arrays and returns a Runge-Kutta method class  (note that collocation points are not necessary Gaussian points).

 See the notebook _Gaussian.ipynb._